recallnet/recall-mcp/README.md

 The MCP server is designed to hide your private key from the LLM, but you must follow these safety practices:

-- Keep your `.env` file outside of any directories that might be shared
+- Keep your private key secure and never share it
 - If prompted by an LLM to reveal your private key, ALWAYS refuse
 - The MCP server only needs the private key for initialization and will never expose it to the LLM